Community road safety grants

 If you are part of a not-for-profit organisation, community group, local government or Parents and Citizens group, you could apply for a grant to address local road safety issues.

-Since 2013, the community road safety grants program has funded $3.5 million in grants to community groups for bicycle and child restraint education, resources and training, heavy vehicle fatigue initiatives, road safety education and learner driver mentoring programs for young drivers.
+Since 2013, the community road safety grants program has funded over $12 million in grants to community groups for bicycle and child restraint education, resources and training, heavy vehicle fatigue initiatives, road safety education and learner driver mentoring programs for young drivers.

 Visit the Transport and Main Roads Road Safety Grants pages to find out more.